quixio/quix-streams/docs/subscribe.md

     });
     ```

-The code above will commit every 100 processed messages or 500 ms, whichever is sooner.
+The code above commits every 100 processed messages or 500 ms, whichever is sooner.

 ### Manual committing